Kite shield: History

-The shield was developed for mounted cavalry, and its dimensions correlate to the approximate space between a horse's neck and its rider's thigh.
-A narrow bottom protected the rider's left leg, and the pronounced upper curve, the rider's shoulder and torso.
-This was a vast improvement over more common circular shields, such as bucklers, which afforded poor protection to the horseman's left flank, especially when charging with a lance.
-Kite shields gained popularity, spreading throughout Western Europe during the 1000s.
+It is often speculated that the shield was developed for mounted cavalry, and that its dimensions correlate to the approximate space between a horse's neck and its rider's thigh.
+The narrow bottom is seen to be protecting the rider's left leg, and the pronounced upper curve, the rider's shoulder and torso.
+This is seen as an improvement over more common circular shields, such as bucklers, which afforded poor protection to the horseman's left flank, especially when charging with a lance.

+Kite shields gained popularity throughout Western Europe during the 1000s.
 In the Bayeux Tapestry, most of the English are depicted on foot with kite shields, while a minority still use round shields.
 Aside from Normandy, they also appeared early on in parts of Spain and the Holy Roman Empire.
 It is unclear from which of these three regions the design originated.
-A common theory is that the kite shield was inherited by the Normans from their Viking predecessors.
+A theory is that the kite shield was inherited by the Normans from their Viking predecessors.
 However, no documentation or remains of kite shields from the Viking era have been discovered, and they were not ideally suited to the Vikings' highly mobile light infantry.
 Kite shields were depicted primarily on eleventh century illustrations, largely in Western Europe and the Byzantine Empire, but also in the Caucasus, the Fatimid Caliphate, and among the Kievan Rus'.
 For example, an eleventh century silver engraving of Saint George recovered from Bochorma, Georgia, depicts a kite shield, as do other isolated pieces of Georgian art dating to the twelfth and thirteenth centuries.
 Kite shields also appear on the Bab al-Nasr in Cairo, which was constructed around 1087.
 Arab historians usually described them as tariqa or januwiyya.

 Kite shields were introduced in large numbers to the Middle East by the First Crusade, when Arab and Byzantine soldiers first observed the type being carried by Norman crusaders; these left such a favourable impression on Byzantium that they had entirely superseded round shields in the Komnenian army by the mid twelfth century.

 Around the mid to late twelfth century, traditional kite shields were largely replaced by a variant in which the top was flat, rather than rounded.
-This change made it easier for a soldier to hold the shield upright without limiting their field of vision.
+This change made it easier for a soldier to hold the shield upright without limiting his field of vision.
 Flat-topped kite shields were later phased out by most Western European armies in favour of much smaller, more compact heater shields.
-However, they were still being carried by Byzantine infantrymen well into the thirteenth century.
+However, they were still being carried by Byzantine infantry well into the thirteenth century.